bhapat/PPT-203-Certification/README.md

+**NOTE:** This document is cloned from: https://github.com/rilindo/PPT-203-Certification
-# Puppet Professional Certification 2015 Resources
+# Puppet Professional Certification 2015 Resources.

 Online resources that will help you prepare for taking the Puppet Professional 2015 Certification exam.
 This is not likely a complete list - please make a pull request if there something that should be added here.